 - Atopic dermatitis (eczema).
 Food allergy may cause a skin reaction, such as eczema.

-The best way to prevent an allergic reaction is to know and avoid foods that cause signs and symptoms.
+However, once food allergy has already developed, the best way to prevent an allergic reaction is to know and avoid foods that cause signs and symptoms.
 For some people, this is a mere inconvenience, but others find it a greater hardship.
 Also, some foods — when used as ingredients in certain dishes — may be well-hidden.
 This is especially true in restaurants and in other social settings.

 If you know you have a food allergy, follow these steps: